iexcloud/docs/source/managing-your-data/creating-a-dataset-with-the-api.md

     }
     ```

 1. Validate your dataset's record count using a `GET /datasets/:workspace/:id` request as described in [Get a dataset](https://iexcloud.io/docs/apperate-apis/datasets/get-a-dataset).
-For example, use this command with your values:
+For example, use the following command with your values.

+    **Sample Request**

     ```bash
     curl -X GET https:/cloud.iexapis.com/v1/datasets/WORKSPACE/YOUR_DATASET?token=TOKEN
     ```

-    **Sample response:**
+    **Sample Response**

     ```javascript
     {